-- Print the LDS Home Storage Center price list.
-Put it behind the PRICES tab in “My Home Storage Plan” binder. *NOTE: Scroll about two-thirds down on that page link.
+- Print the Latter-day Saint Home Storage Center price list.
+Put it behind the PRICES tab in “My Home Storage Plan” binder.

 - File any preparedness handouts floating around the house in your binders. *NOTE: “My Disaster Binder” is not for important papers like insurance, medical, wills, etc. That would be an Emergency Binder.

 2. Organize Your Kitchen Cupboards

 - Take all the food out of your kitchen cupboards and put it on your table our counters.

 - Throw away expired or damaged foods, and foods you don’t eat anymore and toss it.

 - Tomato based products have a 2-year shelf life because they’re acidic.
 Long-term food doesn’t last forever except sugar and honey.
 Canned flour has a limited shelf life of 8 to 10 years.
 When in doubt, toss it.
 Or you can try it and then toss it.

 - Organize foods into categories: small canned foods, pasta/rice/potatoes, baking ingredients, breakfast items, etc. This will help you see what you need to buy or inventory.